ibrahim101-cyber/neuropeptide-clustering/README.md

 # Comparative clustering of neuropeptide sequences across metazoans

 ## Background

 Neuropeptides are key signalling molecules in animal nervous systems.
 Their evolutionary origins, particularly in early-diverging lineages such as cnidarians, remain incompletely understood.

+Understanding how these peptides diversify provides insight into the emergence and evolution of nervous systems across metazoans.

-This projec explores whether sequence similarity alone can reveal meaningful clustering patterns across neuropeptides from different animal groups.
+This project explores whether sequence similarity alone can reveal meaningful clustering patterns across neuropeptides from different animal groups.

 ## Dataset
 - **Cnidaria**: RFamide and LWamide neuropeptides
 - **Bilateria**: Neuropeptides from Homo sapiens, Mus musculus and Drosophila melanogaster